qgis/QGIS-UC-Website/content/activities.md

 ## Social Dinner

-After the first day of the conference all conference guests are invited to a social dinner.
+Join us for a social dinner on Monday night directly after the conference.
 The dinner is included in the price of your ticket.

-Time: Monday 5th of October, 19:30-late<br/>
+Time: Monday 5th of October, 18:00 (easy start)<br/>
-Place: <br/>
+Place: Galaaxy Mainstation<br/>
 Price: Included in the conference ticket

 ## Hands-on Workshops